 Centre for the History of Women's Education

-- To foster an active research climate promote seminars, reading groups and conferences disseminate research findings to a range of appropriate audiences, including the professional
+- To foster an active research climate, promote seminars, reading groups and conferences, and disseminate research findings to a range of audiences, including professional bodies

 Meet the team

 Associate and Corresponding Members

 - Dr Rolando De La Guardia Wald (Latin America Centre, University of Oxford)

 - Dr Andrea Jacobs (Founding Member and Independent Researcher)

 - Dr Camilla Leach (Founding Member and Honorary Research Fellow)

 - Dr Lis Lewis (Secondary Teacher and Independent Researcher)

 - Dr Helen Loader (Independent Researcher and Administrator)

 - Dr Zoe Milsom (Independent Researcher)